GraspR: A Computational Model of Spatial User Preferences for Adaptive Grasp UI Design: Related Work

-Expert-based design and user elicitation studies are valuable tools for designing GPUI, but they face limitations such as the availability of guidelines, taxonomies, or datasets that align with specific design goals as well as challenges with participant representativeness, cost-efficiency, and legacy bias.
-Combining these human-based approaches with computational methods can mitigate such issues, enabling faster and more cost-effective iterations.
-In GraV~\cite{aponte2024grav}, researchers developed a forward kinematic simulator for single-finger movement constrained by grasp, considering the joints' range of motion, and hand and object shapes.
-The resulting point clouds encoded joint angle distance values, which prompted workshop participants to change their GPUI designs.
+Computational design methods for grasp UIs enable adaptive designs even in scenarios unforeseen by designers.
+For example, in GraV~\cite{aponte2024grav}, researchers developed a forward kinematics simulator for single-finger movement constrained by grasp, considering the joints' range of motion, and hand and object shapes.
+The resulting point clouds encoded joint angle distance values, which prompted workshop participants to change their grasp UI designs.
 Zhao et al.~\cite{zhao2024grip} developed a simulation tool to evaluate the trade-off between grasp stability and object surface reachability for grasp interactions.
 The tool uses 3D models of hands and objects to simulate grasp quality, which measures how securely the object can be held, and reachability, which assesses how much of the object's surface can be accessed by fingers for interaction.
+Although scalable, the lack of user preference information in current computational tools for grasp UI design can lead to adaptive designs that are geometrically and anatomically feasible but undesired by users.

-Our work builds on previous computational approaches, by utilizing the simulation method proposed in GraV~\cite{aponte2024grav} to generate target points and calculate features.
-We further contribute to the field of computational design of grasp user interfaces by correlating the metrics proposed by prior literature (Section~\ref{sec:analysis}) and end-user preference.
-Furthermore, we propose GrasPR, a novel model for predicting user preference on grasping user interactions, helping to bridge the gap between low-level simulations and high-level user behavior.
-GrasPR enables seamless single-finger grasp interactions, allowing users to engage with both virtual system affordances and those of a physical handheld object using the same hand.
+GraspR addresses this gap by enabling scalable computational design of grasp UIs informed by user preferences.
+Additionally, we contribute to expert-driven approaches for grasp UI design with an analysis of how design factors influence user preferences.
+To accelerate research in this domain, we share our dataset containing 1,520 data points of user preferences in grasp interactions.
+Finally, our proof-of-concept demonstrates how adaptive grasp UIs can be effectively implemented in real-world scenarios.